RyColeman/eSports_Betting_Portfolio_Recommender/README.md

 ### Results:
 - Our model's accuracy is exactly at the baseline.
 So unfortunately, this model is not currently profitable.
-- However, with odds features completely removed we have a test accuracy of 65%.
-That is not bad, just 5% below being profitable.
+- However, with odds features completely removed we still have a test accuracy of 67.6%.
+That is not bad, just 2.5% below being profitable.
 So we're on the right track.

 ### Thoughts:
 If you take a look at the feature correlation matrix, we can see that every predictive feature of a team winning is also correlated to team_odds and opp_odds.
 One hypothesis is that this particular betting market must be factoring in all of these other features into their own model to create their probability predictions and ultimately odds in the first place.